Jurassic World: Fallen Kingdom: Writing

 One of Trevorrow's ideas was to include Jeff Goldblum's character of Ian Malcolm, who appeared in the franchise's earlier films.
 Trevorrow and Goldblum discussed dialogue ideas for Malcolm, and Trevorrow said he used a lot of dialogue from Crichton's Jurassic Park novel for the character.
 Marshall said that Trevorrow wrote Malcolm as "the 'Uh oh, danger, I told you so' kind of character".
 Trevorrow said of Malcolm: "I saw him as kind of Al Gore.
 He's got a beard now, and he's like, 'I told all of you this was going to be a disaster, and sure enough it is'".

 The character of Lowery, a park control-room employee from the previous Jurassic World film, was considered for a return in Fallen Kingdom.
-Trevorrow ultimately replaced Lowery with the equivalent character Franklin Webb.
-According to Trevorrow, Lowery did not have quite the same spirit as Franklin: "We did like the idea of [Zia and Franklin] being pretty idealistic young people who are activists who really believe in the cause that Claire believes in.
+Trevorrow ultimately replaced him with the character Franklin Webb, saying that Lowery did not have quite the same spirit: "We did like the idea of [Zia and Franklin] being pretty idealistic young people who are activists who really believe in the cause that Claire believes in.
 I wasn't really able to shoehorn [Lowery] into that, he's kind of a cynical guy".
-Jake Johnson met with Connolly to discuss his character's appearance in Fallen Kingdom.
-Johnson later said that Lowery "is a different guy because of what he went through in the first movie.
+Actor Jake Johnson had met with Connolly to discuss his character's potential appearance in Fallen Kingdom, saying later that Lowery "is a different guy because of what he went through in the first movie.
 Like he's got a huge ponytail now.
 I pitched that he's got sleeve tattoos.
 The trauma of seeing a dinosaur attack really messed him up.
 I thought we could have some fun".
 In October 2016, Johnson said he and his character would not be in the film.